Open to all

 Open to all young people aged 11 to 14, of every background.
 There is no faith requirement and the programme is explicitly non-religious in its discussions.

-A junior youth group brings together young people aged 11 to 14 — that in-between age the programme calls 'junior youth' — for a weekly hour or two of reading, conversation, sport, art and service in their neighbourhood.
+A junior youth group brings together young people aged 11 to 14 — that in-between age the programme calls 'junior youth' — for reading, conversation, sport, art and service in their neighbourhood.

-Each group is led by an 'animator,' an older youth or young adult trained to walk alongside the group rather than instruct it.
+Each group is led by an 'animator,' an older individual trained to walk alongside the group rather than instruct it.
 The materials focus on questions junior youth themselves care about: friendship, family, fairness, identity, the future.
 The programme is offered worldwide to nearly a million young people across more than 130 countries.

 Who comes